Athriius/FreeMoviesHindiDub/index.md

 * Like and dislike posts in order to help determine which movies are best

-* View the reasons behind different movie opinions
+* View the reasons behind different movie opinions.